-In second place, but only .1g difference in total carbs per 100g is New Covent Garden Co Wild Mushroom soup.
-Made with simple ingredients which include single cream, makes this soup a better choice with only 1.9g carbs per 100g
+In second place, but only 0.1g difference in total carbs per 100g is New Covent Garden Co Wild Mushroom soup.
+Made with simple ingredients which include single cream, which makes this soup a better choice with only 1.9g carbs per 100g

-With only 3.4g of carbs per 100g this flavoursome Thai Green Chicken soup from the Tesco Finest range has some great ingredients which work well on a gestational diabetes diet such as coconut, edamame beans, chicken stock and lots of herbs and spices
+If you fancy something with a bit more spice, with only 3.8g of carbs per 100g this flavoursome Thai Green Chicken soup from the Tesco Finest range has some great ingredients which work well on a gestational diabetes diet such as coconut, edamame beans, chicken stock and lots of herbs and spices

-If you need or prefer to use a tinned soup, the lowest in carbs and most widely available is Heinz cream of chicken soup.
-It has 4.7g carbs per 100g.
-Please note that a standard size can is 400g
+If you need or prefer to use a tinned soup, the lowest in carbs and most widely available is Heinz cream of Chicken soup.
+It has 4.9g carbs per 100g.
+Please note that a standard size can is 400g.

-An alternative to try, but some may still find tricky is Heinz Balance Cream of Tomato soup which has 25% less salt and 30% less sugar at 5.5g carbs per 100g.
-Half a tin of this soup contains 11g carbs, equivalent of 2 ¾ tsp of sugar.
-Tomatoes can be tricky for some ladies to tolerate and with little protein and fat to help pair, it can be a soup that many may wish to avoid for a safer alternative
+An alternative to try, but some may still find tricky is Heinz No Added Sugar Cream of Tomato soup which has 25% less salt and no added sugar, at 5.0g carbs per 100g, so only just higher in carbs than the cream of chicken, however it has less protein and fat than than the chicken (which helps with pairing the carbs).
+Therefore half a tin of this soup contains 10g carbs, equivalent of 2 ½ tsp of sugar.
+Tomatoes can be tricky for some ladies to tolerate and with little protein and fat to help pair, it can be a soup that many may wish to avoid for a known better tolerated alternative.

 The soup itself is the carb of the meal and so adding bread or croutons will be significantly increasing the carb amount.